 I am prepared to do a "in the car" experience, but the sun is still up, and I head further down Ruta 40.
 The farms are really scatted, and then I meet a huge, new factory-like construction.
 Could be a butchery or something else - I have no idea!

 Most plants are cushions-formed, some one centimetre high, other up to half a meter.
-My original plan was to take the gravelroad near Chile, but I figure I will get enough gravel, later in the day.
+My original plan was to follow the gravelroad near Chile, but I figure; I will get enough gravel, later in the day.
 Route 20 and 22 will form a slightly detour, but it is a smooth sealed road.

 I stop numerous times to investigate the flora.
 Time and time again, new plants seem to dominate, and I make a stop for each.
 The fields are fenced, and it seems like the farms are located for each 25 Km or so.
 On many of the signs, the distance is set to 15-25 Km down their private gravelroad.

 Many of the bigger plants have spines, like the Berberidaceae.
 Guess there would be more interesting flowers, if it wasn't for the sheep.
 Some have been bonsai'ed for ages, other seem to have developed a bad taste.
-Quite some are flowering despite the bonedry environmen.
+Quite some are flowering despite the bone-dry environment.
 It is a tough place: Even the rocks are polished by the wind and sand through the years.

 The plants I can classify are Fabaceae, Asteraceae, Oxalis, Berberidaceae, Convolvulaceae and - grasses.
 A vixen with a large cub crosses the road, paying little attention to me.
 Soon after, a couple of the American ostriches; Rheas, are way more scared, and take off.